 File Upload – This simply will add an option for anyone to upload a file and the file will end up in your media library.
 This could be anything from a photo to upload that is going to be printed on a coffee mug that you sell from a spec sheet or other documents if you are selling web design packages.

-Name Your Price – This is a great option if you want to have someone put in their own price that they are willing to pay.
+Customer Defined Price – This is a great option if you want to have someone put in their own price that they are willing to pay.
 You are going to need to think this one through, in order for it to work for you.
 One example might be if you are offering something on sale and to get the deal, people will donate to a cause you are supporting.
-You could start it as a minimum charge and make it required so that people will get the sale price.
+You could start it as a minimum and/or maximum charge and make it required so that people will get the sale price.

 Quantity – This option allows you to add on a price based on quantity.
 This could be used in several cases where you need to add an additional fee.